 after our first full night in our tidy but, sleeping-wise, cramped campervan to, wait…rain.
 I know it’s hard to believe.
 Our campervan island had been surrounded by water through the night and the drain unit that connects to our water and electricity hook up is completely covered with debris from the flood, trying to find somewhere to drain to.

-We unhook and stow everything for the trip south.
-Despite a few rattles and rolls, things fit quite well in the space we have been given, and the trip is relatively hassle free.
+We unhook and stow everything into our motorhome for the trip south.
+Despite a few rattles and rolls, things fit quite well in the space we have been given, and the trip is relatively hassle-free.

 However, the rain is not.
 It continues to pour.
 We have patches where we drive through perfectly dry but threatening skies, and then all of a sudden, a wall of water.
 You can see it coming.

 The View From the Passenger Seat: Rain!

 Today, we decide to do another big day of driving, by-passing famous Airlie Beach and the Whitsunday Islands.
 It is so miserable we wouldn’t want to stop and enjoy those beaches anyway.
 The road is somewhat boring with only the occasional vista to catch our eye.
 Banana and sugar cane plantations continue to fill the wet view.
 We see lots of flooding and pass over many gushing, over-laden rivers and creeks.